darshak-k/camel-kafka-customprocessor/README.txt

 *********************************************************************************************
-* Smile CDR Camel Demo Project
+* Smile CDR Camel Project
 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

 This project is an example project demonstrating how to create a Smile CDR Camel JAR.
-It is designed so that you can use it as a guide if you like, but you can also simply use it as a starter for your project and begin building directly in this project.
+It is designed so that you can use it as a guide if you like.

 *********************************************************************************************
 * Contents